Rolando Aarons: Motherwell (loan)

 On 30 August 2022, Aarons returned to Motherwell on loan having spent time with the club in 2020.
 On 2 November 2022, his loan was cancelled due to injury.

+Celje

+On 8 January 2024, Aarons signed for NK Celje as a free agent.
+He made his debut against Dinamo Zagreb on 13 January 2024, which Celje lost 2–0 to Dinamo Zagreb.

+Free agent

+In June 2025, Aarons featured as a trialist for Dinamo Tbilisi in a 1-1 draw against Pyunik.

+Morecambe

+On 22 September 2025, Aarons joined National League club Morecambe.

 International career

 Aarons is eligible to represent either England or Jamaica at international level.
 In August 2014, he received his first call-up to the England U20 team, marking his debut with the opening goal in a 6–0 friendly match win over Romania on 5 September.
 His club manager Alan Pardew confirmed that, despite interest from Jamaica, he intended to pursue an international future within the England set-up.

 In May 2022, he received his first call-up to the Jamaica squad for their CONCACAF Nations League fixtures against Suriname and Mexico.
 He would make his debut as a substitute against Suriname on 7 June 2022 at Kingston National Stadium.

 Style of play

 Aarons operates on the outside of midfield or as a winger, usually on the left side.
 He is left-footed and known for his injections of pace and technical ability.
 He has been compared to Chelsea winger Raheem Sterling in his playing style and in his descent; both are Jamaican-born English players.